Hiking in Madeira Without a Car: The Ultimate Guide

 Hikers gather on steep stairs along a narrow ridgeline overlooking green mountains on the PR1 trail from Pico do Arieiro to Pico Ruivo.

-The point-to-point trail is 8 kilometres long and connects the island’s two highest mountains, Pico do Areiro (1,818 metres) and Pico Ruivo (1,861 metres).
+It’s a point-to-point trail connecting two of the island’s highest mountains, Pico do Ariero (1,818 metres) and Pico Ruivo (1,861 metres).

-If you’re not an experienced hiker, you might want to take a group PR1 hike with an experienced local guide.
+If you’re not an experienced hiker, you can also opt for a guided group PR1 hike with an experienced local guide.

 2. Vereda do Larano without a car